1920s Art Deco Vintage Circular Crystal Buckle

 Condition Report:

-Very Good - A little darkening to a couple of the paste stones.
-This is consistent with age, only apparent upon close inspection and does not detract from the overall appeal of the piece.
+Very Good - A couple of tiny areas of scuffing to the surface of the plastic.
+This is consistent with age and is only visible upon close inspection.
+It does not detract from the appeal of the piece.

 Condition Report: